Grey Duck Garlic

 How to Market Garlic

-Garlic Marketing
+Garlic Marketing Tips

 Garlic greens: young tender garlic leaves which can be sold in late winter and early spring.
 Plants are planted 4 inches apart, harvested at ground level when leaves are 8-10 inch high, bunched (2” across at base), banded, and rinsed.
 Selected leaves should be tender.
 The plants will regrow new leaves up to two additional times.
+Needless to say, this will result in a much smaller bulb.

-Green scallions or green garlic: young immature garlic plants with no bulb, very popular in Asian dishes and with chefs.
-This is a good way to use smaller cloves.
-Small cloves are planted 2-4 inches apart in either fall or spring.
+Green garlic is a good way to use smaller cloves.
+Selected small cloves (I usually prefer cloves under 5 mg) are planted 2-4 inches apart in either fall or spring.
 An easy way to plant is to dig a 4-6 inch deep trench, place garlic cloves right side up 2-4 inches apart in the trench and carefully cover with soil.
 We recommend fall planting for the healthiest plants.

 Green scallion garlic should be harvested when the plant is around 10-15 inches high above ground.
 The entire plant should be dug or pulled, an outer leaf or two peeled down and off, and the plant rinsed clean.
 Roots should be rinsed free of dirt and trimmed to ¼-½ inch.
 Often scallions are sold in a banded bunch of 6-12 plants, similar to green onions.
 A scallion should have no bulbing at the base, since this makes the plant tough.